 Bristol is a medium-sized city located in the state of Tennessee.
 With a population of 26,666 people and 12 constituent neighborhoods, Bristol is the 27th largest community in Tennessee.

-The population of Bristol overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Bristol, 22.44% have at least a bachelor's degree.
+The education level of Bristol citizens is a little higher than the average for US cities and towns: 24.81% of adults in Bristol have at least a bachelor's degree.

 The people who call Bristol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bristol residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Bristol include Irish, German, Scots-Irish, and Italian.